| Title: | Manipulate Matrix Row and Column Labels with Ease |

 from_notation, to_notation or similar

-argument will lead to empty results.
+in the notation argument will lead to empty results.

 The preposition is discarded when extracting the suffix,